jakub-stastny/flashcards/README.md

 Sometimes even spaced retention can fail, so flashcards will test you on vocabulary you know once in a blue moon.
 We're talking months, not every other week, so chill ...

+# Day to day use

+## Getting relevant vocabulary

+Knowing every bloody ZOO animal ain't gonna help you to ask a hot Colombian for her number, right?

+# Generic, relevant to you

 # Reference